tocular/unicorn_list/README.md

-# unicorn_list
+# CB Insights List of Unicorns
-Scraping and exporting CB Insight's list of unicorns
+The code in the notebook scrapes the complete list of unicorns compiled by CB Insights and exports the dataframe into an Excel (xlsx) file.